As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 FALSE.

-Corneal transplants replace scarred or diseased corneal tissue, and restore clear vision.
+Corneal transplants replace scarred or diseased corneal tissue and help improve vision.
 The old tissue is replaced with healthy tissue gifted by a donor.

 Some people feel uneasy about receiving corneal tissue from another person, because they think it will affect what and how they see.
 Rest assured, corneal tissue helps focus light in the eyes; there are no memories attached to it.

 This myth can be harmful, because it may scare viable candidates from getting a sight-saving transplant.
-If a corneal transplant could help restore your vision, please consider it.
-The procedure is considered the most successful of any tissue transplant.
+If a corneal transplant could help improve your vision, it may be worth considering.
+The procedure is considered one of the more successful tissue transplants.

 Doing eye exercises will make you no longer need glasses